KristinNLynch/KristinNLynch/README.md

 - 👋 Hi, I’m @KristinNLynch
 - 👀 I’m interested in ...Python, Machine Learning, Data Science, R
-- 🌱 I’m currently learning ... all of the above in school
+- 🌱 I’m currently learning ... all of the above.
+I just graduated in 2022, and want to continue learning.
-- 💞️ I’m looking to collaborate on ... any beginner projects.
 - 📫 How to reach me ... knicolelynch@yahoo.com

 <!---